jluastro/galaxia/README.rst

 points to a unique directory for each different set of galaxy model parameters.

 Our version will automatically generate the BHTree files required to run galaxia if they are not present in the GalaxiaData directory.
+This will occur the first time you run a galaxia simulation.
 However you can choose to force the calculation of the BHTree files by running:

 .. code-block:: bash

     galaxia -s [warp or nowarp] example_galaxyModelParams.txt

+BHTree files will now be written in the GalaxyData folder specified in example_galaxyModelParams.txt.